 - Obstructing or physically interfering with a lawful meeting, procession,

 - Looking into an occupied dwelling with voyeuristic purpose and without

 Let Us Be Your Bridge to Justice

-Protect yourself against a disorderly conduct charge by contacting a skilled Rhode Island criminal defense lawyer from Abilheira Law, LLC.
+Protect yourself against a disorderly conduct charge by contacting a skilled Rhode Island criminal defense lawyer from our firm.
 We provide honest and individualized legal defense that has helped individuals in Rhode Island time and time again.
 We achieve successful results with timely and consistent communication with our clients, as well as aggressive legal representation that results in favorable outcomes.